-The Launchpad page also includes controls to shut down or delete the server.
-You can also obtain the SSH password for the server if you'd like to connect to it directly with an SSH client (like PuTTY on Windows).
+The Launchpad page includes controls to shut down or delete the server.
+You can also obtain the SSH key for the server if you'd like to connect to it directly with an SSH client (like PuTTY on Windows).

 By default, the Bitnami Launchpad creates an application user account named user and an auto-generated password when a new server is provisioned.
 You will need this password in order to use WordPress.
 To do this, go back to the Launchpad page containing the server information screen, look in the "Credentials" section, and make a note of the password.